cwinpy/cweqgen/docs/definitions.rst

 The equation definition information is held in the :obj:`~cweqgen.definitions.EQN_DEFINITIONS` dictionary.
-If defining a new equation the information should be added into this dictionary.
-The dictionary keys give the equation's "name", with which it must be referred to.
-The values are dictionaries containing the following keys:
+This is created from a set of YAML files containing the information for each individual equation.
+To define a new equation a new YAML file must be created.
+The file name (preceding the YAML extension) is used to define the equation's name with which it must be referred to.

+The file should contain the following information:

 "description (required)":
    a string giving a brief description of the equation